xBaank/MadridTransporte-back/.docs/Setup.md

  java --jar busTrackerApi/build/libs/busTrackerApi.jar
  ```

+> **WARNING**
-> **WARNING**: The application doesn't allow using SSL, so it is recommended to use a reverse proxy to handle the SSL connection.
+> The application doesn't allow using SSL, so it is recommended to use a reverse proxy to handle the SSL connection.